NacerKROUDIR/ApplyPal/README.md

     ```

 ## Usage
-To use the AI_Web_Scraper, follow these steps:
+To use ApplyPal, follow these steps:

 ## How to Run
 1. Set the `OPENAI_API_KEY` as an environment variable: